JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 Sometimes you need to use singletons for shared resources, create factory methods to efficiently instantiate objects, or modify the behavior of an existing class without explicitly declaring a new subclass.
-Kotlin handles these needs with _object expressions_ and _object declarations_.
+Kotlin offers _object expressions_ and _object declarations_ to address these needs.

 Object expressions and object declarations are best used for scenarios when: